GLOBAL MARKETS-Oil, gold up as dollar weakens; stocks fall

 The euro bounced back against the dollar after

 hitting a three-month low on Monday.
-It was last up 1 percent at
+It was last up 1.2 percent

 "The tension is fading on the euro down there," said David